3rdIteration/Satochip-DIY/readme.md

 You can find a database of various Javacards and their supported functions here: https://www.fi.muni.cz/~xsvenda/jcalgtest/table.html

 **If you attempt to flash the applets to an unsupported card, you will likely get an error after the CAP file has been loaded.**

+    Error: INSTALL [for install and make selectable] failed: 0x6444

 ### Where to Buy